aws-samples/aws-modernization-with-dynatrace/content/30_lab_1/20_review_sample_app.md

 weight: 20
 ---

 The sample application is called Dynatrace Orders.
-A more detailed overview can be found [here](https://github.com/dt-orders/overview).
-All the source code can be found [here](https://github.com/dt-orders).
+A more detailed overview can be found <a href="https://github.com/dt-orders/overview" target="_blank">here</a>.
+All the source code can be found <a href="https://github.com/dt-orders" target="_blank">here</a>.

 ## Get the Public IP to the frontend of the Sample Application.